J08nY/ecgen/README.md

  - `-p/--prime` requests the curve order to be prime.
  - `-n/--order=ORDER` requests the curve to have a (prime) order `ORDER`.
  - `-i/--invalid` requests that invalid curves of small prime orders be generated.
+ - `-c/--count=COUNT` requests multiple curves to be generated.
+ - `--points=TYPE` requests points of given type (prime/random).
+ - `-u/--unique` requests the curve to be uniquely generated (have one generator).
 <br/><br/>
  - `-v/--verbose=[FILE]` turns on verbose output (to file).
  - `-t/--format=[FORMAT]` sets format to output in.
 One of \[csv,json\], default is json.